-A principal and required step is for all fishing regulation changes to adhere to and move through the State's formal rule making process.
+- Formal Rule Making Process (required): Fishing regulation changes must move through the State's formal rule making process to become actual regulations.
 This includes a formal public comment period (often with a minimum of 45 days), providing people the opportunity to submit formal comments on the proposed regulations.
-At the end of the comment period, the DEC reviews the comments, and if appropriate, submits a Final Rule Making package (perhaps modified) to the Department of State, adopting the regulations.
-Any proposed regulations that are currently within this process are listed under "Fishing Regulations that have been Formally Proposed."
+At the end of the comment period, the DEC reviews and takes into consideration submitted comments.
+The DEC then develops and submits a Final Rule Making package to the Department of State to adopt the regulations.

-In addition to moving proposed regulation changes through the State's Rule Making process, DEC often precedes this process by notifying the public of ideas being considered for changes to the current fishing regulations.
-Obtaining public feedback during this earlier and informal phase helps DEC gauge public interest and concerns about the regulations being initially considered.
-It is important to keep in mind that these are only ideas that may or may not be formally proposed at a later time.
-Any currently proposed regulations that are currently within this process are listed under "Fishing Regulation Ideas that DEC is Considering."
+- Informal Comments on Fishing Regulation Ideas Being Considered: Prior to going through the formal rule making process, DEC routinely puts forth ideas being considered as changes to the current fishing regulations.
+Obtaining initial public feedback during this earlier and informal phase helps DEC gauge public interest and support, and provides an opportunity to learn of any concerns that may exist with the modifications being initially considered.
+It is important to keep in mind that these are only ideas which may or may not be formally proposed at a later time.

 Current Available Opportunities for Public Comment

 Formal comments on proposed changes to Free Fishing Days (NYCRR Part 180.6)

 DEC is taking formal comments on proposed changes to Free Sport Fishing Days.